Community heritage grants

 Legally protected heritage properties: Up to $10,000 based on 50% of project costs Heritage Register properties: Up to $5,000 based on 50% of project costs Other heritage properties: Up to $1,000 based on 50% of project costs |

-Not-for-profit and charitable organizations are eligible to receive grants of up to 75% of project costs.
+Not-for-profit and charitable organizations are eligible to receive grants of up to 75% of project costs for Heritage Planning and Heritage Conservation projects.

 An overview of grant conditions